-How to Launch Your Data Analytics Career – Finding Skill Gaps
+How to Launch Your Data Science Career – Finding Skill Gaps

-A “how to” series by data analytics leader Piyanka Jain, President and CEO of Aryng
+A “how to” series by data science leader Piyanka Jain, President and CEO of Aryng

 It’s time to take a close look at the skills you already have, and those you’ll need to succeed.

-Step 2—Identify Your Data Analytics Career Skill Gaps
+Step 2—Identify Your Data Science Career Skill Gaps

 First, decode the jargon

 The most sought-after job skills can be grouped into seven buckets.
 Watch for these requirements in the job description, along with some common verbiage to describe each skill:

 - Analytics Skills